 Empaths feel things highly deeply.
 And so it makes sense that they might want to find a way to escape from the “emotional bombardment” they feel on a daily basis.

-Many empaths will take on an addiction (aka: alcohol, or drugs, or binge eating, or shopping, or gambling, or sex addiction, etc…)
+Many empaths will take on an addiction (aka: alcohol, or drugs, or binge eating, or shopping, or sex addiction, etc…)

 Their hope: This addiction will numb them and distract them from the overwhelm of their emotions.